kairosdb/kairos-remote/README.md

 forwards the events on to a remote Kairos instance.
 Effectively letting you fork the data.

-For a pure remote Kairos instance you can comment out the datastore modules and just use the `ListenerModule`, effectively making the Kairos instance a write only node.
+For a pure remote Kairos instance you can comment out the datastore modules and just use the `ListenerModule`, effectively making the Kairos instance a write only node that forwards data on to another Kairos instance.
+This is useful so clients can report metrics locally and the metrics are compressed and forwarded ot a remote Kairos instance.